ibbi/addressbook-api/README.md

 - Data stored by whatever you put in the `Authorization` header, keep your ascii art to yourself
 - Data is just in memory, so data resets with the app
-- 25% of responses to `GET /contacts/:id` are forced to take at least 1 second

 Requests without an `Authorization` header will read and write to a public list of contacts.
 So, if you want your own list, send any string